DivorceWe're Here to Listen and Take Action

 - Cruel treatment

-How Do I File for Divorce in West Virginia?
+What Is the Process for Divorce in West Virginia?

 - The couple must meet the residency requirements in West Virginia.
 If the couple was married outside of West Virginia, then they must wait one year before filing for divorce in the state.
 If they were married in West Virginia, then the residency requirement is waived.